Innova Drilling & Intervention

 The following customization options are available:

-Locking Dialogs: Any or all of the following dialogs can be locked: Cost Codes, Activity Codes, Phase Codes, Shipping Addresses, Rig Names, Personnel Names & Details.
+Locking Dialogs: Any or all of the following dialogs can be locked: Cost Codes, Activity Codes, Phase Codes, Shipping Addresses, MWD Probe Catalog, Rig Names, Personnel Names & Details, and the Real Time Data Exchange.
 When a dialog is locked, the local Well Seeker user will not be able to access or edit it.
 Instead, they will get the below message.
 Any changes to these dialogs would need to be done on the server database, either via the Web portal or Well Seeker, by someone with the relevant permissions.

 Push Principal Plan: If this option is checked, any changes to the existing principal plan made on the local user’s database will be pushed up to the server database.
 If a different plan is assigned as the principal plan, this will also be updated on the server.
 If a new plan on the local database is created and designated as the principal plan, this new principal plan will be pushed up to the server.
 Note that to initiate these pushes, the actual well associated with the principal plan must be pushed by either selecting 'Apply' in the Actual Well Properties or by saving a survey.